TheNamlit/EmotesOnMyMind/README.md

 Because I already worked with RoomDB before, I chose MongoDB Realm for this project to explore some new technologies.

+During development, the option `deleteRealmIfMigrationNeeded` is enabled for MongoDB (found in `AppModule.kt`).
+It disables the need of migrations for now, which makes developing with database changes a lot easier.
+However this will result in the deletion of the local database everytime a schema changes.
+So previously saved Stickers will be missing after database changes.

 [7TV's public API.v3](https://7tv.io/docs) is still under development, which is why I decided to use their GraphQL-Endpoint instead.
 The GraphQL-Endpoint is also being used on their Website to load all the Emotes.